Christian Hohenadel

-Christian Hohenadel (born 20 September 1976 in Dudweiler) is a German racing driver.
+Christian Hohenadel (born 20 September 1976 in Dudweiler) is a German former racing driver.
+In 2019, Hohenadel joined the senior management of Winward Racing as the team prepared to expand its Mercedes-AMG GT3 program in North America.

-Together with Daniel Keilwitz, he won four races and the drivers championship of the 2010 FIA GT3 championship, driving a Callaway Corvette Z06.R GT3.
+Together with Daniel Keilwitz, Hohenadel won four races and the drivers championship of the 2010 FIA GT3 championship, driving a Callaway Corvette Z06.R GT3.

-In the 2011 FIA GT1 World Championship season, Hohenadel and Andrea Piccini compete for Hexis AMR in an Aston Martin DBR9 an.
+In the 2011 FIA GT1 World Championship season, Hohenadel and Andrea Piccini compete for Hexis AMR in an Aston Martin DBR9.
 They won the fourth event, at the German Sachsenring.

-On the Nürburgring, he was part of the Audi TT RS team that set the first VLN pole with a FWD car on 27 August 2011.
+On the Nürburgring, Hohenadel was part of the Audi TT RS team that set the first VLN pole with a FWD car on 27 August 2011.

+Hohenadel was a Mercedes-AMG factory driver from 2015 until his retirement in 2019, and soon after took on the role of team principal at HTP Winward Motorsport.